Portfolio construction themes

 Asset class “heat map”

-We’re pleased to offer our inaugural set of cross-asset class views indicating where we see the best relative opportunities within global financial markets.
-These are not intended to represent a specific portfolio, but rather to answer the question: “What are our highest-conviction views when it comes to putting new money to work?”
-These views represent a one-year time horizon and assume a U.S. dollar-based investor seeking long-term growth.
+Our cross-asset class views indicate where we see the best relative opportunities within global financial markets.
+These are not intended to represent a specific portfolio, but rather to answer the question: “What are our highest conviction views when it comes to putting new money to work?”
+These views assume a U.S. dollar-based investor investing for long-term growth and represent a one-year time horizon.

 Our highest-conviction views: